Benefits Of Evening Primrose Oil For Skin And How To Use It

 Adding evening primrose oil to your daily skincare routine can offer you a few other benefits.
 Check them out in the next section.

 Benefits Of Evening Primrose For Skin

-- Evening primrose oil (Efamol) is effective in managing atopic dermatitis (3), (4), (5).
-Certain symptoms of atopic dermatitis are similar to that of acne, and it is possible that the oil may also help reduce acne.
+- Evening primrose oil (Efamol) is effective in managing atopic dermatitisi XA medical condition that causes itchy, dry and inflamed skin on the arms and behind knees due to allergens.
+(3), (4), (5).
+Certain symptoms of atopic dermatitisi XA medical condition that causes itchy, dry and inflamed skin on the arms and behind knees due to allergens. are similar to that of acne, and it is possible that the oil may also help reduce acne.

 - A study showed that evening primrose oil can moisturize skin and improve its elasticity.
 It may reduce water loss through the skin (trans-epidermal water loss) and tackle skin redness and firmness.
 It may also improve skin fatigue resistance in healthy adults (6).